symfony/symfony-docs/frontend/asset_mapper.rst

-Asset Mapper: Simple, Modern CSS & JS Management
+AssetMapper: Simple, Modern CSS & JS Management
 ================================================

-Asset Mapper lets you write modern JavaScript and CSS without the complexity of using a bundler.
+AssetMapper lets you write modern JavaScript and CSS without the complexity of using a bundler.
 Browsers *already* support modern JavaScript features like the ``import`` statement and ES6 classes.
 With just a little help, you can have a production-ready setup without a build system.

-Asset Mapper has two main features:
+AssetMapper has two main features:

 1. :ref:`Mapping & Versioning Asset <mapping-assets>`: All files inside of ``assets/`` are made available publicly and **versioned**.
 For example, you can reference